PoisotLab/ms_metaweb_perspectives/README.md

 manuscript.
 All authors contributed to writing and editing the manuscript.

 **Data availability:** There is no data associated with this manuscript.

+> Box

+## Graph Neural Networks

+One prominent family of approaches we do not discuss in the present manuscript is Graph Neural Networks [GNN; @Zhou2020Graph].
+GNN are, in a sense, a method to embed a graph into a dense subspace, but belong to the family of deep learning methods, which has its own set of practices [see *e.g.* @Goodfellow2016Deep].
+An important issue with methods based on deep learning is that, because their parameter space is immense, the sample size of the data fed into them must be similarly large (typically thousands of instances).
+This is a requirement for the model to converge correctly during training, but this assumption is unlikely to be met given the size of datasets currently available for metawebs (or single time/location species interaction networks).
+This data volume requirement is mostly absent from the techniques we list below.
+Furthermore, GNN still have some challenges related to their shallow structure, and concerns related to scalability [see @Gupta2021Graph for a review], which are mostly absent from the methods listed in @tbl:methods.
+Assuming that the uptake of next-generation biomonitoring techniques does indeed deliver larger datasets on species interactions [@Bohan2017Nextgeneration], there is nevertheless the potential for GNN to become an applicable embedding/predictive technique in the coming years.

+## Minding legacies shaping ecological datasets

+In large parts of the world, boundaries that delineate geographic regions are merely a reflection the legacy of settler colonialism, which drives global disparity in capacity to collect and publish ecological data.
+Applying any embedding to biased data does not debias them, but rather embeds these biases, propagating them to the models using embeddings to make predictions.
+Furthermore, the use of ecological data itself is not an apolitical act
+[@Nost2021Political]: data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), their use often drawing upon, and reinforcing, territorial statecraft [see *e.g.* @Barrett2005Environment].
+As per
+@Machen2021Thinking, these biases are particularly important to consider when knowledge generated algorithmically is used to supplement or replace human decision-making, especially for governance (*e.g.* enacting conservation decisions on the basis of model prediction).
+As information on networks is increasingly leveraged for conservation actions [see *e.g.* @Eero2021Use;
+@Naman2022Food; @Stier2017Integrating], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is immense.
+These considerations are even more urgent in the specific context of biodiversity data.
+Long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized; @Raja2022Colonialism], and much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
+Thus, the set of species found at a specific location is not only as the result of a response to ecological processes separate from human influence, but also the result of human-environment interaction as well as the result legislative/political histories.

 # References